Message from the Headteacher

 - Dance Club

 - English – Creative Writing and Public Speaking Club

 The international dimension at Greenbank High School is a central aspect of our curriculum.
 Students enjoy a wide variety of opportunities to travel the world and to explore and respect other cultures through exciting curriculum activities.
 We currently have strong curriculum links with schools in France, Spain and Ghana.

 We have gained the International School Award from the British Council in recognition of our expertise in developing active global citizens.
-Every year students have the opportunity to take part in study visits abroad.
-In 2019 we visited CERN for Science in Geneva, Boulogne and Lille in France for Languages, Pompeii and Mt.
-Vesuvius for Humanities and Austria to ski for PE.
-In 2019/20 we will be visiting our sister school, Evergreen Blossom Academy in Ghana, Amsterdam on tour for Music and Malaga for Spanish.
+Every year students have the opportunity to take part in educational visits abroad.

 Developing the Leaders of tomorrow